spaceykahlua/github-slideshow/_posts/0000-01-02-spaceykahlua.md

 layout: slide
 title: "Welcome to SpaceyKahlua's slide!"
 ---
-This is something new :)
+This is my awesome slide
 Use the left arrow to go back!